16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 How to get to Marmore Waterfall

-To get to Marmore Waterfall, walk through the stunning parkland surrounding it, and enter a unique walkway.
-Here you’ll be able to access multiple viewpoints close to the waterfall.
+To get to Marmore Waterfall, we first walked through the stunning surrounding parkland before entering a unique walkway.
+Here, we were able to access multiple viewpoints close to the waterfall.

 umbria Marmore Waterfall